Robertstar2000/Intelligent-Engineer/spec-readme.md

-# Intelligent Engineering Partner - Specification Document
+# Vibe Engineering Partner - Specification Document

 ## 1. Application Overview

-The **Intelligent Engineering Partner** is a sophisticated web application that serves as an AI-powered companion for engineers, guiding them through the complete project lifecycle.
+The **Vibe Engineering Partner** is a sophisticated web application that serves as an AI-powered companion for engineers, guiding them through the complete project lifecycle.
 Built with React and leveraging the Google Gemini API (`gemini-2.5-flash` model), the application provides a structured, phase-based workflow incorporating industry-best practices like **Trade Studies**, **Design for Manufacturing and Assembly (DFMA)**, **Failure Modes and Effects Analysis (FMEA)**, and formal **Verification and Validation (V&V)** planning.

 The core methodology is a **Human-Mediated Agentic Process (HMAP)**.
 The user initiates and guides the AI, tunes its generation parameters, and retains full editorial control over all generated content.
 This ensures a collaborative process where the AI provides powerful drafts and analyses, while the human expert provides the final verification, refinement, and approval.